yildirimyigit/cnep/README.md

 <hr>
 <p>
-Trained on only two trajectories, CNEP produces trajectories similar to the demonstrations.
-In contrast, other methods (CNMP in this case) produce a mean response, which may lead to suboptimal behavior, as shown in the obstacle avoidance test.
+    We trained a CNMP and a CNEP with two experts on two demonstration trajectories.
+When queried from novel start and end points, CNEP produces trajectories similar to the demonstrations (shown in red and purple).
+In contrast, other methods (CNMP in this case) produce a mean response (shown in blue).
+This may lead to suboptimal behavior, as highlighted in the obstacle avoidance tests with a real robot.
 </p>
 <p align="center">
 <img src="https://github.com/yildirimyigit/cnep/blob/master/plots/start.gif" width="300px"/>  |  <img src="https://github.com/yildirimyigit/cnep/blob/master/plots/end.gif" width="300px"/>